Kanikacoder13/Summer-Training-2026/Day-09.md

 - Understanding data before model building.
 - Steps involved in exploratory data analysis.
 - Identifying patterns, trends, and anomalies in datasets.
+- Exploratory Data Analysis (EDA) using Pandas, Matplotlib, and Seaborn

 ### 2. Loading and Inspecting the Dataset